What are the signs of a toxic workplace?

 If you have been working in a toxic workplace and subjected to bullying, harassment, discrimination or any other form of harmful behaviour by your employer or a colleague, Monaco Solicitors are here to help.

-We are specialists in employment law and have helped thousands of people to negotiate favourable settlement agreement terms with a fair payout.
+We are specialists in employment law and have helped thousands of people to negotiate favourable settlement agreements.
 Or, if there is no alternative, we can help you take your case to an employment tribunal.

 To find out whether we can help you with your case, contact us: